North Battleford: History

 Permanent European settlement in the area centred around the town of Battleford, founded 1875 and located on the south side of the North Saskatchewan River.
 Battleford served as capital of the North-West Territories between 1876 and 1883.

 In 1905, the construction of the Canadian Northern Railway main line to Edmonton placed the line on the north side of the North Saskatchewan River.
 North Battleford, built along the railway line, was incorporated as a village in 1906, as a town in 1907, and as a city (with a population of 5,000) in 1913.

 The Assyrians were one of the first settlers of the area in and around North Battleford.
 The immigrant colony comprised 36 men and a few women from the town of Urmia in northwestern Persia.
 It was established in 1903 by Dr. Isaac Adams, an Assyrian Presbyterian missionary.
 In 1907, 40 more settlers arrived.
 Eventually, due to economic hardships, Dr. Isaac Adams and a few close relatives emigrated to Turlock, California.
 The descendants of the families who remained in North Battleford have names that are Assyrian in origin.
-Examples of Assyrian family names include Bakus, Essau, and Odishaw.
+Examples of Assyrian family names include Bakus, Essau, George and Odishaw.

 Population growth stagnated until the 1940s and then grew to approximately 10,000 by the 1960s.

 The city has grown into an administrative centre and service hub for the economic, education, health and social needs of the region.

 North Battleford used STV-PR in its city elections from 1920 to 1924.

 The Latter Rain Revival, a Christian movement, started here in 1946–48.

 Historic sites

 A number of heritage buildings are located within the city.
 The North Battleford Public Library was built in 1916 with a $15,000 grant from the Carnegie Foundation of New York. and the Canadian National Railways Station was built in 1956.

-The iconic Water Tower in North Battleford illuminates the skyline at night.
-The City of North Battleford is working with Cenovus Energy to replace the lighting on the water tower in 2023, allowing for coloured and energy-efficient lighting to be added to the structure.
+Geography

+North Battleford is situated immediately north of the mouth of the Battle River along the North Saskatchewan River.
+It borders the Rural Municipality of North Battleford No. 437, as well as the North Battleford Crown Colony (census subdivision).